Announcing the creation of a simple-to-use CMS engine built on top of the Safenetwork.

 Persistence and efficiency

-To reduce the number of PUTS required (and the read strain on the SAFE network) the posts & templates will be persisted simultaneously to the editor’s local file system, allowing posts to be in a “draft” state where the user can edit and view their own posts, reducing the edit cost from (1 PUT per modification) to (1 PUT for publishing).
+To reduce the number of PUTS / storage cost required (and the read strain on the SAFE network) the posts & templates will be persisted simultaneously to the editor’s local file system, allowing posts to be in a “draft” state where the user can edit and view their own posts.

 The fantastic Safe NodeJS app library will be used for persisting MutableData objects to the SAFE network.

 The first release candidates with this core functionality (code on Github, executables) will be available by the end of February.

 Software engineer with 6 years experience of building massively scale-able web applications in Rust and PHP5/7.